 We expect the trend of average annual precipitation for 2015 particularly in the catchment areas of the hydrodams to be lower than in 2014.
 Rainfall data for the past ten years suggest that the high precipitations associated with maximum sunspot cycle (solar maximum) had peaked in 2012-13.
 In fact, the sunspot peak in 2013 was the weakest in the last 100 years (see Annex 2).
-Weak sunspot activities imply that geophysical forces needed to push rainfall currents such as the inter-tropical boundaries far inland would be weakened, resulting in more precipitations at shorter distances from the equator and the coast.
+Weak sunspot activities imply that geophysical forces need to push rainfall currents such as the inter-tropical boundaries far inland would be weakened, rather, release more precipitations at shorter distances from the equator and the coast.

-For this reason, the hydrodam catchment areas which are largely inland are likely to experience lower than expected average annual precipitation for this year and next, i.e. up to 2016.
-On other hand, the coastal areas are likely to experience some spikes in precipitation such as storms but no hydrodam at the coast to harvest the relatively heavy precipitations there.
+For this reason, the hydrodam catchment areas which are largely inland are likely to experience lower than expected average annual precipitation for this year and next, i.e. up to 2016^{29} .
+On other hand, the coastal areas are likely to experience some spikes in precipitation such as storms coast to harvest the relatively heavy precipitations.
 We should however be mindful that climate change could distort all these predictions.